Jade plants (Crassula ovata) are one of those plants everyone associates with indoor growing.

 They are also highly susceptible to fungal infections and root rot if moisture levels aren’t properly controlled.

 Be cautious when planting a jade plant in any garden area accessible to cats or dogs, as Crassula ovata is toxic.

 In extreme cases, a poisoned pet may also experience convulsions, impaired muscle function, or reduced heart rate.

 Jade plants typically grow through cuttings and will actually self-propagate this way as branches fall from the main plant.

 This allows full colonies to form unaided, while the slow growth makes it easy to guide the direction and density of these new growths.

-Additionally, jade plants are able to produce small, pinkish blooms when growing outside in the right conditions.
+Additionally, jade plants are able to produce small, pinkish flowers when growing outside in the right conditions.

 Growers will typically deadhead these short-lived blooms to encourage further flowering.

 Jade plants make excellent borders, hedges, and accents for brighter colored plants.

 As a container plant, they’re perfect for porches and patios and may be moved indoors during clement weather.